-- Biography, Music, and Arts
+- Biography, Music, Arts, and Culture

 This film honors a pioneering artist, songwriter, activist, actor, rancher, river guide and Poet Laureate, as a new audience discovers and falls in love with Steven Fromholz - "The Man with the Big Hat."